uiceds/project-team-ads/manuscript.md

 Then the team aims to train the ANN, GPR, and Decision Tree models on the training data, fine-tuning hyperparameters through cross-validation and grid search.
 Model evaluation is performed on the testing data using the statistical performance indicators i.e., such as mean squared error (MSE), R-squared (R²), and mean absolute error (MAE).
 Finally, we compare the performance of the trained models and select the best-performing algorithm.
 The formulas for the performance metrics are mentioned below in Table 1.

 <p align="center">
 Table 1.
-Mathematical formulation of the statistical performance indicators used in the report.{.center .page_center}
+Mathematical formulation of the statistical performance indicators used in the report.
 </p>

 A longstanding controversy surrounds the efficacy and reliability of Machine Learning (ML) and Artificial Intelligence (AI)--based models, with critics labeling them as "black boxes" that merely identify patterns without providing meaningful insights.
 To address concerns regarding overfitting and model interpretability, we aim to explain or results by employing local explanation techniques, specifically Partial Dependence Plots (PDP) and Shapley Additive Explanations (SHAP).
 These methods decipher the relationships between individual input parameters and the model's output, demystifying the "black box" nature of ML models, validating their reliability and accuracy, and identifying potential biases.
 In the figure, a complete overview of the whole project is depicted pictorially.

 <p align="center">
 Figure 1.
-A flowchart explaining the sequence of tasks in the project.{.center .page_center}
+A flowchart explaining the sequence of tasks in the project.
 </p>

 ### Dataset description